Skip to content

 Get a license key

 Request one at /get-license.
 Free tier licenses arrive within one business hour.
-For the complete self-hosted guide — environment variables, license semantics, backups, air-gapped mode, troubleshooting — see the full self-hosted.md guide on GitHub.
+For the complete self-hosted guide — environment variables, license semantics, backups, air-gapped mode, troubleshooting — see the self-hosted deployment guide.